Hornbill and Kingfisher, an Unlikely Pair

 Southern Yellow-Billed Hornbill photo reference; Stork-Billed Kingfisher reference.

-1. nik says:
+1. nik

 The Seychelles!
 Oh those lucky ducks!